inputGui/FaceDetection/README.md

 # Face Detection

-Implements Google machine learning algorithm to detect faces on your screen.
+Implements Google machine learning algorithm to detect faces on your screen or camera.

 Using [mediapipe](https://google.github.io/mediapipe/) state-of-the-art face detection built with deep learning.
 Mediapipe allows for end-to-end acceleration, it has ready-to-use solutions and it is free and open source!
 Best of all worlds!